k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Import and Deploy the TDM Library

-The TDM back-end layer is now implemented by Fabric APIs in the TDM Library.
-Import the TDM Library into the Fabric project and deploy to Fabric the Web Services and the TDM LU.
+The TDM back-end layer is implemented by Fabric APIs in the TDM Library.
+Import the TDM Library into the Fabric project and deploy to Fabric the Web Services and the TDM LU to enable the TDM GUI invoking the TDM APIs.

 Note that if you already have a TDM 7.0.x project, you need to delete the TDM category from the Web Services before importing the TDM Library's Web Services.